microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2C_mpu6050/CS/README.md

 ## App Overview

 This app uses an Invensense MPU 6050 6 axis accelerometer.
 This is a common and inexpensive part that comes in many Arduino and other Maker starter kits.
+It connects via an I2C interface.
+The app monitors the Z-Axis orientation and sends RightSideUp or UpsideDown Device-to-Cloud Telemetry Messages.

 ## Other things of interest in this sample